rocky-linux/sig-security.rocky.page/docs/index.md

 The Security SIG repositories provide extra security-related packages and security-hardened override packages (replacing those from the main distribution) for Rocky Linux and other Enterprise Linux (EL) distributions.

+If you've been to this wiki before, you'll likely want to check out [what's new](news).

 ## Responsibilities

 Developing and maintaining various security related packages that are not in upstream EL.
 Identifying, developing, and maintaining security hardening changes relative to upstream EL packages.
 Occasionally including/backporting additional security fixes that are not yet in upstream EL packages.
 Contributing to the respective upstreams where practical.